LSE-MY457/lse-my457.github.io/index.md

 Office hour may be booked via LSE's StudentHub.
 If you have questions or concerns about class material, problem sets, or the exam, please use the [class forum on Moodle](https://moodle.lse.ac.uk/mod/forum/view.php?id=1232310).
 We will not reply to emails about the course material, but we will reply promptly to questions posted on the forum.
 Of course, if you questions or concerns are of a private or personal nature, please do email or attend office hours.

-### Textbooks
+### Readings and textbooks

-Throughout the term we will dip into three main resources, which we will refer to by their acronyms:
+There is a reasonable amount of reading for this class, especially in the early weeks.
+You are strongly encouraged to do the reading **before class**, paying close attention to details (i.e., do not skim over equations).
+In addition to some key articles, throughout the term we will dip into three main textbooks, which we will refer to by their acronyms:

 * **MHE**: Angrist and Pischke, _Mostly Harmless Econometrics: An Empiricist's Companion_, 2009, Princeton University Press.
 * **CIS**: Imbens and Rubin, _Causal Inference for Statistics, Social, and Biomedical Sciences_, 2015, Cambridge University Press.
 * **TE** Huntington-Klein, _The Effect: An Introduction to Research Design and Causality_, 2022, CRC Press.

-If you are particularly interested in this material, there will be additioanl readings set from the f:
+If you are particularly interested in the course material, there will be additional readings set from the following textbooks (as well as a few articles):

 * **CMRI**: Pearl, _Causality: Models Reasoning and Inference (2nd Ed)_, 2009, Cambridge University Press.
-* **CISAP**: Pearl, Glymour, and Jewell, _Causal Inference in Statistics: A Primer_, 2016, Wiley.
+* **CISAP**: Pearl, Glymour, and Jewell, _Causal Inference in Statistics: A Primer_, 2016, Wiley. (a modern and more gentle introduction to CMRI -- generally if there are suggested readings from both books, you should choose either, not both.)
 * **CIWI**: Hernan and Robins, _Causal Inference: What If_, 2020, Routledge.

 ### Formative problem sets